cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 ### Reserved seating at the front

 Have some reserved seating at the front for deaf and hard of hearing attendees.
 Many rely on lip-reading, so you want to be sure they can see the speakers well.
+And please ask speakers not to wear masks while presenting and provide social distancing opportunities instead.

 ### Sign language interpreters